themechanicalguy/DSA-Practise/6-Searching-Algo/3-BS-On-Answers/2-koko-eating-banana.md

 ## Problem Statement

 Koko loves to eat bananas.
-There are n piles of bananas, the ith pile has piles[i] bananas.
-The guards have gone and will come back in h hours.
+There are `n` piles of bananas, the `ith` pile has `piles[i]` bananas.The guards have gone and will come back in `h` hours.
 Koko can decide how many bananas to eat per hour.
 Each hour, she chooses some pile of bananas and eats bananas from that pile.
-If the pile has less than k bananas, she eats all of them instead.
+If the pile has less than `k` bananas, she eats all of them instead.
 Koko likes to eat slowly but still wants to finish eating before the guards return.
-Return the minimum integer k such that she can eat all the bananas within h hours.
+Return the minimum integer `k` such that she can eat all the bananas within `h` hours.
 Example 1:
-Input: piles = [3,6,7,11], h = 8
+Input: piles = `[3,6,7,11]`, h = 8
 Output: 4
 Example 2:
-Input: piles = [30,11,23,4,20], h = 5
+Input: piles = `[30,11,23,4,20]`, h = 5
 Output: 30
 Example 3:
-Input: piles = [30,11,23,4,20], h = 6
+Input: piles = `[30,11,23,4,20]`, h = 6
 Output: 23

 ## Understanding Problem